GoCode0/dotFiles/README.md

 # dotFiles

 This repo contains configurations files for any linux distribution fresh installation to run i3 or awm.
-More tilling window manager configuration files will be added soon.
+More tilling window manager configuration files will be added.
 Dependencies :
 - neovim
 - polybar